Skip to main content

 Upstream fish passage facilities

-To help fish migrate upstream past the dam site, we’re building two upstream fish passage facilities – a temporary facility during river diversion, and a permanent one during dam operations.
+To help fish migrate upstream past the dam site, we built two upstream fish passage facilities – a temporary facility during river diversion, and a permanent facility during dam operations.

-Since migratory fish are naturally attracted to fast-flowing water, the temporary facilities are located at the outlet of the diversion tunnels and the permanent ones will be located at the future generating station, where fish will be attracted to the high flows.
-At the facilities, we’ll capture and tag the fish, before transporting them by truck upstream past the dam site.
+Since migratory fish are naturally attracted to fast-flowing water, the temporary fishway was located at the outlet of the diversion tunnels and the permanent fishway is located at the future generating station, where fish will be attracted to the high flows.
+At these facilities, we capture and tag the fish, before transporting them by truck upstream past the dam site.

 Habitat enhancements

-Downstream of the dam site, the river levels will change following completion of the Site C project, which could cause areas to occasionally dry up and become unsuitable for the fish, algae and invertebrates that depend on permanently wetted habitats.
+Downstream of the dam site, the river levels are changing, bringing potential for areas to occasionally dry up and become unsuitable for the fish, algae and invertebrates that depend on permanently wetted habitats.

 fish habitat map

-In the Site C reservoir area, we're also enhancing shoreline habitat through shoreline shallow water habitat development and riparian vegetation planting.
+In the Site C reservoir area, we've also enhanced shoreline habitat through shoreline shallow water habitat development and riparian vegetation planting.
 These enhanced shoreline habitats provide valuable food and shelter for juvenile fish.

 Learn more